 Variations

-The beautiful thing about this basic french toast recipe is that you can make it your own!
+The beautiful thing about this basic dairy-free french toast recipe is that you can make it your own!

-- Pumpkin Spice - If you’re feeling the autumnal vibes in October (or whenever, we don’t judge), add pumpkin spice and top with pumpkin pie filling.
+- Pumpkin Spice: If you're feeling the autumnal vibes in October (or whenever, we don't judge), add pumpkin spice and top with pumpkin pie filling.

 - Peanut Butter and Jelly: Looking for something different to excite the kids?
 Top with peanut butter and jelly!